 Willing to help with the household chores

-Always but the toilet seat down!
+Always puts the toilet seat down!

 Washes up after themselves